Trades and Technology

 1. Be 19 years of age or older, or have B.C. secondary school graduation (or equivalent), plus

-2. Have one of the following with a C+ or better:
+2. One of the following with a C+ or better: Foundations of Mathematics 11, Principles of Mathematics 11, Pre-Calculus 11, or MATH 085.

 If you think you have equivalent courses or acceptable technical background, contact the instructors at 604-847-5427 to make an appointment for orientation and assessment.
 If you have a successful interview and assessment, you may be eligible to enter the program without the above-stated prerequisites.